RobertBergman/screenrecord/memory-bank/progress.md

 - Implementing a phased approach to feature development
 - Using functional components with hooks exclusively
 - Adopting latest React patterns and best practices
+- Using transient props with styled-components to prevent DOM attribute warnings

 ### Lessons Learned
+- Styled-components require transient props (with `$` prefix) to prevent warnings when passing custom props
 - MediaRecorder's stop event needs careful handling to ensure all chunks are processed
 - Object URL lifecycle management is critical for proper media handling
 - Video element playback requires handling of AbortError during rapid state changes